saqibroy/ai-tts-service/README.md

 - **CORS**: Configure CORS origins for your specific domains
 - **Input Validation**: Text length and content validation included
 - **API Authentication**: Add API keys for production use
+- **Google Cloud Credentials**: Keep your credentials secure and never commit them to version control

 ## 🐛 Troubleshooting